 Background

 Although the brief guide that follows is not exhaustive, it is meant to provide basic information for growers who are considering hemp production of floral materials meant for the cannabinoid market.
 Cannabinoids may include CBD, CBG, etc. Although there has been some interest in hemp production for fiber and seed, the majority of growers have expressed an intent to grow for the CBD market.
 The production of hemp for fiber and seed differs greatly from that of floral material and subsequent publications will focus on these end uses.
-Due to the changes in rules and regulations that are likely to occur, we recommend readers look to the Georgia Department of Agriculture and the USDA for any clarification or questions they may have regarding the regulation of hemp production in Georgia.
+Because of the changes in rules and regulations that may occur, we recommend readers look to the Georgia Department of Agriculture and the U.S. Department of Agriculture for any clarification or questions they may have regarding the regulation of hemp production in Georgia.

 The plant

-Hemp and marijuana are both Cannabis plants; however, hemp is defined by law as those plants with total tetrahydrocannbinol (THC) levels at or below 0.3%.
-Total THC may include delta-9- tetrahydrocannbinol and THC A (the acid form of THC) as well as other minor forms of THC found in the plant.
+Hemp and marijuana are both Cannabis plants; however, hemp is defined by law as those plants with total tetrahydrocannabinol (THC) levels at or below 0.3%.
+Total THC may include delta-9-tetrahydrocannabinol and THC A (the acid form of THC) as well as other minor forms of THC found in the plant.
 Plants testing above 0.3% (plus a measurement of uncertainty) are considered marijuana.
 Hemp plants grown for floral material may look and smell no different than a marijuana plant grown under the same conditions, but they will differ in their presence of secondary metabolites.
 Many of the newest hemp cultivars have been bred specifically for the CBD market and have high CBD to THC ratios.
 Regular testing for THC during flowering is recommended so that growers can be sure to harvest their crop if THC levels begin to approach the legal threshold during flower maturation.

-As mentioned, there are some autoflowering hemp cultivars that will flower based after a certain number of days past seeding.
+As mentioned, there are some autoflowering hemp cultivars that will flower a certain number of days past seeding.
 While these cultivars offer the promise of multiple crops per year in states like Georgia, they do require nuance in their production.
 Most autoflowering cultivars are very sensitive to any stress early in growth.
 When being grown as transplants, flowering can be initiated with even the slightest amount of root restriction.
 Often by the time the transplants can be pulled easily from a tray, they are already stressed from being root-bound and have initiated flowering.
-Viable options may include direct seeding autoflowering cultivars or growing transplants in grow cubes that can be easily planted without having to pull a plant from a tray (Figure 1).
+Viable options may include direct-seeding autoflowering cultivars or growing transplants in grow cubes that can be planted easily without having to pull a plant from a tray (Figure 1).

-Hemp plants that are typically used for cannabinoid production are also dioecious, meaning that they usually produce male and female flowers on different plants.
+Hemp plants that typically are used for cannabinoid production are also dioecious, meaning that they usually produce male and female flowers on different plants.
 Occasionally, hermaphrodite plants are found that contain both male and female floral material.
 Although CBD and other cannabinoids can be found in trace amounts in the leaves of the hemp plant, the highest concentrations are found on the trichomes of unpollinated female flowers.
 Because of this, hemp grown for the CBD market is almost always produced from female plants, with male plants being undesirable.
 Hemp grown for fiber and seed may be monoecious, with both male and female flowers on the same plant.

 Cuttings and transplants

 Ensuring that mother plants are growing vigorously will allow for multiple cycles of cuttings to be taken from a single plant.
 Experience has shown that cuttings typically will send out new roots in under 10 days.
 Often cuttings are stuck into a preformed medium, which allows them to be planted shortly after rooting.
 Cuttings are usually dipped in a solution of indole-3-butyric acid (IBA) rooting hormone (sold under a variety of trade names) after being removed from the mother plant and then stuck in a rooting medium and placed under a misting system.
 Leaves are often cut or partially removed from cuttings to reduce water loss from the cuttings before they successfully root.
-Mist systems used for cuttings are often shaded and some low intensity supplemental light may be necessary to extend the day lengths.
+Mist systems used for cuttings are often shaded and some low-intensity supplemental light may be necessary to extend the day lengths.

 When growing or purchasing cuttings, take care not to allow cuttings to sit for too long prior to planting.
-Most cuttings can be planted within two to three weeks of being taken.
+Most cuttings can be planted within 2 to 3 weeks of being taken.
 Cuttings that are left in the greenhouse for several more weeks may become stunted.
 Observations of farms in the Southeastern U.S. have shown that cuttings that are left in trays for too long may become stunted, subsequently hurting growth (Figure 2).

 Planting in the field

-the Piedmont region likely require less fertilizer and irrigation inputs, and those in the Coastal Plain may need more.
-Successful crops are being grown in Watkinsville, Georgia, with 50 pounds/acre nitrogen applied preplant and an additional 50-80 pounds applied through fertigation during the season.
+At this time, the University of Georgia has not conducted adequate research to determine optimal fertilizer rates for hemp produced for CBD in the state.
+Empirical evidence from farms in the Southeastern U.S. has suggested that approximately 100–150 lb/acre nitrogen is sufficient to grow a successful crop of hemp (personal observation; Williams & Mundell, 2018).
+However, crops grown on soils with a high clay content found in the Piedmont region likely require less fertilizer and irrigation inputs, and those in the Coastal Plain may need more.
+Further, successful hemp crops have been grown at soil pH values (5.7–6.0) that are lower than what is typically required for most agronomic crops.
+More research will be required to determine the ideal pH range for planting hemp.
+Successful crops are being grown in Watkinsville, Georgia, with 50 lb/acre nitrogen applied preplant and an additional 50–80 lb applied through fertigation during the season.
 Planting date, plant density, and maturation time will all affect fertilizer recommendations.
 It must be stressed that additional research is required before scientifically based fertilizer recommendations for hemp production can be made in Georgia.

 Much of the acreage of hemp grown for floral material is being produced using plastic mulch and drip irrigation.
-This is primarily due to a lack of synthetic herbicides labeled for hemp production, so growers are relying on plastic mulch for in-row weed control.
-Due to the late-spring planting period for hemp, white-on-black mulch is recommended, as black plastic mulch would likely be too hot and damage young seedlings.
-Between-row weed control is being managed in a variety of ways, from cultivating using
+This is primarily because of a lack of synthetic herbicides labeled for hemp production, so growers are relying on plastic mulch for in-row weed control.
+Because of the late-spring planting period for hemp, white-on-black mulch is recommended, as black plastic mulch would likely be too hot and damage young seedlings.
+Between-row weed control is being managed in a variety of ways, from cultivating using a high-clearance tractor with sweeps or tine weeders to using wide row spacing to allow for mowing or tilling between rows.
+Some growers are also planting cover crops between rows to suppress weeds.
+Hemp grown for floral material can become quite large, shading the between-row areas.
+Several growers in the Southeastern U.S. have used bare-ground production combined with timely cultivation with good success.

 Field pest control

-Hemp russet mites (Aculops cannibicola) are found in many hemp-producing regions of the U.S. Hemp russet mites are typically too small to be observed with hand lenses, typically requiring 20x magnification.
+Hemp russet mites (Aculops cannibicola) are found in many hemp-producing regions of the United States.
+Hemp russet mites are typically too small to be observed with hand lenses, typically requiring 20x magnification.
 These mites can cause hemp leaves to yellow and curl.
 Severe infestations may reduce plant growth.
 Because of the year-round production of mother plants for cuttings, hemp mites can survive throughout the year in protected culture.
 Although not yet detected in Georgia, hemp russet mites have been found in Florida.

 “Budworm” is a generic term given to a variety of worm species that feed on developing flowers in hemp (Figure 7).
 Several types of armyworms and bollworms (e.g., corn earworms) have been identified in Georgia.
 Fields should be regularly scouted at flowering, as budworms can cause significant damage when unchecked.